 Complaint Processing:

 Intake interview.
-Within five (5) days after the complainant initiates a formal complaint, the Vice President, Human Resources and the campus or department administrator or executive, will conduct an interview with the complainant.
+Within five (5) days after the complainant initiates a formal complaint, the Human Resources Manager, Employee Relations will conduct an interview with the complainant.

-Based on the interview results, the Vice President, Human Resources, in consultation with the College’s General Counsel, will determine if an investigation should be conducted and if so, by whom.
+Based on the interview results, the Human Resources Manager, Employee Relations, will determine if an investigation should be conducted and if so, by whom.

-The investigator(s) will file a written report with the Vice President, Human Resources or the College’s General Counsel within 20 calendar days of the filing of the formal complaint.
+The investigator(s) will file a written report with the Human Resources Manager, Employee Relationswithin 20 calendar days of the filing of the formal complaint.
 This time frame may be extended with notice to the complainant and the supervisor if it is determined that the investigation should be conducted by an outside investigator.

 The investigator’s report will outline the investigative findings and indicate whether there is reasonable cause to believe the complaint has merit based on the evidence obtained.
 The report may recommend appropriate action to be taken by the College.